Urban ARC 2025 | Urban Transitions

 Please note that abstracts have to be submitted with the following guidelines –

-1. Full paper title, author(s) name and institutional affiliation should be included.
+2. Full abstract title, author(s) name and institutional affiliation should be included.

 Abstracts not in the prescribed format will not be considered for inclusion in the conference proceeding.